Kingston, Jamaica

 We asked expats in Kingston what banks they use and there advice about banking.
 They advised:

 "Before retiring in Kingston, expats should research the cost of living and the availability of healthcare services.
 It is also important to familiarize oneself with the local culture and customs, as well as the climate and weather patterns.
 Additionally, expats should consider the safety and security of the area, as well as the availability of transportation and other amenities.
-Finally, expats should ensure that they have the necessary visas and permits to live and work in Jamaica," remarked one expat who made the move to Kingston.
+Finally, expats should ensure that they have the necessary visas and permits to live and work in Jamaica," explained one expat living in Kingston, Jamaica.

 Will I be able to find a job in Kingston?